 In May 2013, I did something I never thought I’d do as part of my round-the-world travels.
 I hosted my own art exhibition.
 Montreal seemed a perfect place; cool, young and unpretentious, with an exciting public art culture and lively street art scene.
 And I didn’t have a clue how to do it…

 I had been dreaming about visiting New York for a very long time, and I was bouncing up and down on my seat when the bus arrived at New York City’s Port Authority bus terminal.
-Just like a restless dog who just found out he was about to be taken for a walk, I couldn’t wait … More New York City: A first-timers impression
+Just like a restless dog who just found out he was about to be taken for a walk, I couldn’t wait … More New York City: A First-Time Visitor’s Impression

 Winter was over, and the parks of Mont-Royal rang to the sound of sword fighting.
 The sun was baking hot.
 Spring exploded into Montreal seemingly overnight, and every tree in the city bloomed with big, juicy green leaves.
 Even the insects sprang into action; spiders rappelled from the sky the begin their web-building and hornets … More Surfing and swordplay in Montreal